baloise/ui-library-next/packages/library/src/components/bal-button/readme.md

 # bal-button

-The classic button, in different colors, sizes, and states
+The classic button, in different colors, sizes, and states.